World Cup exit leaves Southgate considering England position - WHIZ News

 The FA turned to Southgate and hasn’t looked back.

-England made it to the semifinals of the World Cup in 2018 and lost on penalties to Italy in the final of last year’s Euros.
+England made it to the semifinals of the World Cup in 2018 and lost on penalties to Italy at Euro 2020.

 The quarterfinals exit against France is the earliest Southgate has been knocked out of a tournament.